bcc-code/bcc-media-app/.maestro/README.md

 1. Install [Maestro](https://maestro.mobile.dev/getting-started/installing-maestro/).
 2. Run `make ios-setup`, which will do an ios build of the app and install it on the simulator.
 3. Create flows/scripts/.env.js based on the [.env.js.template](flows/scripts/.env.js.template).
+4. Run tests
+   - Run e.g. `make debug FLOW=flows/1_play-shorts.yml` to run a flow.
+   - Run `make test` to run the whole suite
-4. Run any maestro command, but include `-e PLATFORM=ios`.
+   - You can run any maestro command, but include `-e PLATFORM=ios`.
 Example: `maestro test -c -e PLATFORM=ios flows/1_play-shorts.yml`.

 ### Quick ADR about maestro vs appium/flutter